 Beyond Agile: New Frontiers in Software Development

 While Agile has become a cornerstone of modern software development, the industry continues to evolve, building on its principles to address new challenges and opportunities.
 Emerging trends are pushing the boundaries of traditional Agile methodologies, introducing practices and tools that enhance collaboration, efficiency, and scalability.
+The expansion of software development now includes the rapid rise of mobile applications, with creating apps for various platforms becoming central to industry growth.
 Below are some of the most significant frontiers that extend Agile principles into new territories.

 Key benefits of VSM: